Photoshop Halftone Dot Pattern tutorial

 Clicking the Torn Edges thumbnail.

-In the options, leave the Image Balance set to the default (25) and lower the Contrast down to 1.
+In the filter options on the right, leave Image Balance at its default (25) and lower the Contrast to 1.

-Then drag the Smoothness slider to the point where the blurry squares begin to look rougher and more rounded.
-The setting you need will depend on the dot size you chose in the Halftone Pattern filter.
+Drag the Smoothness slider until the blurry squares begin to look rougher and rounder.
+The exact setting you need depends on the dot size you chose in the previous step.

-Since my dot size was set to 6, a Smoothness value of 10 works well.
-But as with the Size value, you can always come back and change the Smoothness value if needed.
+Since my dot size is 6, a Smoothness value of 10 works well.
+(Remember: Because we are using a smart object, you can always come back and change this Smoothness value later.)

 The Torn Edges filter settings in the Photoshop Filter Gallery.